 - Integration with other business tools.

-If you run an organization that wants to clearly mark its presence on the Internet, look professional in the eyes of customers, and at the same time freely work online, then you need G Suite or Microsoft 365 in one of the business variants.
+If you run an organisation that wants to clearly mark its presence on the Internet, look professional in the eyes of customers, and at the same time freely work online, then you need Google Workspace or Microsoft 365.
 The costs of both services do not differ much.

 Microsoft 365 net prices per user per month: